Fiscal Year 2022

 The information below describes the HHS approach to continuing operations during a lapse, by Antideficiency Act exception category.
 This includes information about staff who will continue work as funded through prior year appropriations, mandatory appropriations, and user fees or other reimbursements of non-lapsed appropriations.

-As shown on the attachment*, HHS' contingency plans for agency operations in the absence of appropriations will lead to retaining approximately 45,646 staff and furloughing 36,750 staff as of day two of a funding hiatus.
-Put another way, more than 55% of HHS employees will be retained and 45% will be furloughed.
+As shown on the attachment, HHS' contingency plans for agency operations in the absence of appropriations will lead to retaining approximately 47,901 staff and furloughing 36,536 staff as of day two of a funding hiatus.
+Put another way, 57% of HHS employees will be retained and 43% will be furloughed.
 These percentages vary among HHS Operating Divisions and offices.
 Operating Divisions with a substantial direct service component will have more of their staff retained.
 For example, the NIH Clinical Center will continue to care for patients and admit new patients for whom it is medically necessary.
 FDA will continue core functions to handle and respond to emergencies – such as monitoring for and quickly responding to outbreaks related to foodborne illness and the flu, supporting high-risk food and medical product recalls when products endanger consumers and patients, pursuing criminal and certain civil investigations when we believe public health is at risk, screening the food and medical products that are imported to the U.S. to protect consumers and patients from harmful products, and addressing other critical public health issues.

 The HHS contingency staffing plan for agency operations in the absence of appropriations has been updated consistent with the requirements in Section 124 of the Office of Management and Budget (OMB) Circular A-11 and guidance contained in the most recent update of OMB's Frequently Asked Questions During a Lapse in Appropriations.
 HHS contingency staffing plans are prepared as part of our standard operating procedures for managing operations during a lapse, which also includes processes for resuming operations after the lapse has ended, including issuing notifications to employees and providing other direction to Operating and Staff Divisions necessary to support the resumption of normal operations.

 The plan was prepared based on the Department of Justice legal opinions of April 25, 1980, January 16, 1981, and August 16, 1995, and the memoranda and Q's and A's that OMB provided to Departments and Agencies in 1995, 1996, 2011, 2013, and 2019 on this topic.
 To the degree that updated government-wide guidance is released, or there are events that affect the programmatic activities that HHS needs to carry out during an absence of annual appropriations, the plan will require additional updating.
 In the event of a prolonged lapse period, HHS Operating and Staff Divisions will work with the Office of the General Counsel (OGC) to identify the legal rationale for any changes in activities deemed necessary to protect the health and safety of Americans and will update the lapse plan on a rolling basis to meet these operational needs as they arise.
 In cases of new public health emergencies or natural disasters at home or abroad that demand the attention of a range of agency experts to secure and protect human life, the HHS plan will also have to be modified.
 This plan reflects the anticipated number of staff who will be on-board the second business day of a funding hiatus, after initial shutdown activities are completed.
 HHS expects to complete initial shutdown activities within the first day after OMB notification to implement the contingency plans.
-The plan is updated for staffing levels and funding levels projected for December 11, as of October 30, 2020.
+The plan is updated for staffing levels and funding levels as of August, 2021.

 The information on staff who will not be furloughed is broken into the two broad categories of "authorized by law" and "safety of human life and protection of property," consistent with Department of Justice legal opinions.